Tuning photon-mediated interactions in a multimode cavity: from supersolid to insulating droplets hosting phononic excitations

 To probe the response of the system to a local perturbation and reveal phononic excitations, we kick the system in the ADs phase, consisting of three droplets, via the protocol $\psi_{\rm pert}(x)|_{t = 0} = \psi(x) e^{iv\mathcal{F}(x)x}$.
 Here, $\psi(x)$ is the steady state of the system, $v$ is the velocity of the kick, and $\mathcal{F}(x)$ is a step-like function, which allows applying the kick only to a specific (i.e., central) droplet.
 The subsequent nonequilibrium dynamics of the atomic density $n(x)$ obtained from Eq.~\eqref{eq:mf_eq} is depicted in Fig.~\ref{fig:Dispersion}(b).
 The outer droplets demonstrate in-phase oscillations, while the central droplet vibrates out-of-phase with respect to the outer ones, similar to the prediction for a dipolar gas~\cite{Mukherjee2023}.
 This is in sharp contrast to the uniform center-of-mass motion of a whole RSS inside a ring cavity under a gravitational perturbation~\cite{Gietka2019Supersolid}.
-The nontrivial elastic response of the superradiant lattice to the local density perturbation in our system heralds the presence of phononic modes, and it is consistent with the excitation spectrum in Fig.~\ref{fig:Dispersion}(a).
+The nontrivial elastic response of the superradiant lattice to the local density perturbation in our system heralds the presence of phononic modes~\cite{Mishra2023}, and it is consistent with the excitation spectrum in Fig.~\ref{fig:Dispersion}(a).

-\emph{Conclusions}---We have shown how a variety of different exotic quantum phases, including supersolid and an array of droplets, can be implemented in a driven BEC inside a multimode cavity by tuning the range of the photon-mediated interactions.
-The resulting phase diagram resembles ones obtained with dipolar quantum gases~\cite{Guo2019Goldstone,Tanzi2019super,Natale2019,Blakie2020,Smith2023}, providing an alternative route to exploring many-body physics with tunable-range photon-mediated interactions.
-In addition, the monitoring of leaked cavity fields provides build-in non-destructive access to study steady-state and out-of-equilibrium dynamical properties of these many-body systems in real-time.
+\emph{Conclusions}---We have shown how a variety of different exotic quantum phases, including supersolid and droplet arrays, can be implemented in a driven BEC inside a multimode cavity by tuning the range of the photon-mediated interactions.
+The resulting phase diagram resembles ones obtained with dipolar quantum gases~\cite{Tanzi2019,Bttcher2019,Chomaz2019,Blakie2020,Smith2023}, offering an alternative route to exploring many-body physics with tunable-range photon-mediated interactions.
+In addition, the monitoring of leaked cavity fields provides build-in non-destructive access to resultant phases in real-time.
+Our model can be implemented in state-of-the-art experiments~\cite{Johnson2019}; see SM for a concrete discussion~\cite{SM2023}.

 We further note that in similar setups with significantly closer mode spacing, cross-scattering terms between different cavity modes and pumps start to play a role and mediate interactions between different softened roton modes.
 In this case, only one pump laser tuned to the central pair of modes would probably be sufficient, which simplifies the experimental realization significantly.
 Compared to a rigid supersolid~\cite{Gietka2019Supersolid}, our setup should provide improved possibilities for quantum sensing applications thanks to its larger multimodal deformability and frequency range.